CumulusNetworks/docs/content/cumulus-linux/System-Configuration/Setting-Date-and-Time.md

 1  M  CumulusLinux!
 ```

-2. In the `/etc/ntp/ntp.conf` file, add a pointer to the keys file you created above and specify the key.
+2. In the `/etc/ntp/ntp.conf` file, add a pointer to the `/etc/ntp.keys` file you created above and specify the key identifier.
 For example:

 ```
 keys /etc/ntp/ntp.keys